Documentation

 • Consistent: The instructions “conform to a style developed specifically for procedures and work instruction“ to match worker training.

-Step 1: Write Document Title
+2. Write the Document Title

 Think about what you’re trying to achieve for your business.
 Asking questions will help you step back and go beyond what you already know, deepening your understanding of the topic at hand.